FlameHorizon/Lapis/doc/CollectionExt/Sum.md

 # CollectionExt.Sum Method

 Computes the sum of a sequence of values.
+If `Selector` is not defined computes the sum of a sequence values.

 ```vb
 Public Function Sum(ByVal Source As Collection, Optional ByVal Selector As ICallable) As Variant